Frequently Asked Questions

 Examples of Community Managed Libraries in Staffordshire.

-Why have Clayton, Cheadle, Eccleshall and Penkridge been proposed to be Community Managed Libraries?
+Why have Clayton, Cheadle, Eccleshall, Cheslyn Hay and Penkridge libraries been chosen to become Community Managed Libraries?

 How do you know that Community Managed Libraries work in Staffordshire?

-What support will the organisations managing the Community Managed Libraries receive?
+What support will the organisations managing the libraries receive?

-We will support the community organisations chosen to run Cheadle, Penkridge, Eccleshall or Clayton Library with a comprehensive training programme.
+We will support the community organisations chosen to run Cheadle, Penkridge, Eccleshall, Cheslyn Hay or Clayton Library with a comprehensive training programme.

 The training includes support in relation to the Library Offer, premises management, health and safety, information governance and data protection, publicity, recruitment of volunteers and the development of committee skills and structures.

-Do any of these changes affect libraries that are Community Managed and Delivered?
+Do any of these changes affect libraries that are already Community Managed and Delivered?

 What should I do if I am interested in finding out more about what running a Community Library involves?

-Read some of the examples of Community Managed Libraries that are currently operating and then contact us at firstname.lastname@example.org.
+Read and watch some of the examples of Community Managed Libraries that are currently operating and then contact us at firstname.lastname@example.org if you want an informal conversation.

 What is going to happen to staff in my library?